 Byodoin Temple

 Around the middle of the Heian period (794-1185), the pessimism called "mappo" was widely believed that the power of Buddha had weakened and people could not be saved in this world, putting people in a state of fear.
 Wishing for rebirth in the Pure Land of Ultimate Bliss, the aristocrats began to build temples one by one.
 One famous temple is the Byodoin Temple in Kyoto.
-As the Genpei War broke out in 1180, the battles were expanded through the nation.
+As the Genpei War broke out in 1180, the battles were expanded throughout the nation.
 Adding famine, "live in hell and die in hell" was the daily life for many people such as farmers. "mappo" had become a reality.
 Under such situations, Honen founded the Jodo sect and Shinran did the Jodo Shinsu sect as the "Buddhism of salvation".
 Its doctrine is that people could be saved by Buddhist chanting.
 The head temple of the Jodo sect is Chion-in, and the head temple of the Honganji school of the Jodo Shinshu sect is Nishi Honganji, the head temple of the Otani school is Higashi Honganji, both located in Kyoto since they have been split into the east and west temples.

 Blooming of Buddhism of Zen for Samurai (Soto and Rinzai sects)